DoctorKhan/living-way-site/public-knowledge/Core/living-way-guide.md

 ---

-# ✦ **Conclusion — The Return to the Inner Child**
+# ✦ **Conclusion — The Return to the Child of Light**

-The Way of the Living Jesus is neither the obedience of the Outer Child nor the theology of Paul’s religion.
+The Way of the Living Jesus is neither the obedience of the Religious Child (Outer Child) nor the theology of Paul’s religion.

-It is the return to the **Inner Child**, the one who is:
+It is the return to the **Child of Light**—the Inner Child of Light who is:

 * whole,
 * undivided,